SVGMath overview

 Explanation

-SVGMath is a way to produce good looking math on the Web, without using the javascript-based approaches of MathJax or KaTeX.
+SVGMath is a way to produce good looking math on the Web, without using the javascript-based approaches of MathJax,r KaTeX or Temml.
 It's an SVG-based approach to fast loading of beautiful math on the Web.

 SVGMath is a proof-of-concept attempt at solving the following issues when displaying math on the Web:

-1. MathJax and KaTeX are javascript-based libraries that convert LaTeX (or MathML) to attractive mathematics for easy reading
+1. MathJax, KaTeX and Temml are javascript-based libraries that convert LaTeX (or MathML) to attractive mathematics (either HTML, SVG or MathML) for easy reading

 3. Most sites already have a large volume of "javascript soup" (including libraries like JSNode, jQuery, etc, and/or advertising, social network widgets, and so on).
 All of this soup competes with each other as the page loads, slowing everything down.

 4. Both MathJax and KaTeX libraries produce a huge number of HTML elements (<span>s, mostly) that are necessary to display the math properly.
+Temml is better in this regard, because it only outputs MathML, so is less bloated.
 Such DOM creation and manipulation is a big reason why loading and processing take so long.
 Page analysis tools like Lighthouse complain bitterly about page load blocking and the large number of DOM elements on such pages.

-5. Both libraries provide MathML output for accessibility reasons (blind people can make use of MathML for exploring within math and copying portions).
+5. Both MathJax and KaTeX libraries provide MathML output for accessibility reasons (blind people can make use of MathML for exploring within math and copying portions, but this is normally hidden from sighted users).
 This adds to the large number of DOM elements created.

-So this page is an attempt to address some of the above items.
+So SVGMath is an attempt to address some of the above items.

 1. There is no javascript used at all for equation processing on page load (except some sizing tweaks for narrow screens)